 The third act features the return of our popular “Dear God” sequence.
 To newcomers, I say: Welcome!
 You may see the faces of departed relatives in the sky, floating in front of the fireworks and somehow, at the same time, inside the fireworks.
 Do not be alarmed!
 This is the intended reaction.
 A handful of you will also receive a telekinetic message from the spectral visitors.
 Be sure to share it on the community board near the gazebo — especially if it’s lottery numbers, haha!
 I have index cards and push pins.

-As for the big finale, there will be a pre-climax segment of ring blasts in rhythmic succession, as a kind of palate cleanser.
-This is intentional, and not, as Mikey Brown so rudely yelled last year, “boring.”
+As for the big finale, there will be a pre-climax segment of ring blasts in rhythmic succession as a kind of palate cleanser.
+This is intentional and not, as Mikey Brown so rudely yelled last year, “boring.”

-The climax of tonight’s firework display will be louder than anything you have ever heard.
+The climax of tonight’s fireworks display will be louder than anything you have ever heard.
 Dogs and small children are advised to leave at the eighty-minute mark; adults should empty their bladders at the second intermission.

 In response to the comment cards from last year, we’ve doubled the number of therapists for post-show counseling.
 You’ll find them stationed next to the corn dogs.
 I know some of you are concerned about the dry patches of forest and the unseasonal wind we’ve been having.
 Fear not.
 With help from the fire department and our wonderful Girl Scouts, all vulnerable woodlands in the surrounding area have been razed.

 And that’s it!
 You folks are in for a real treat.
-Last week the Planning Committee got to experience a VR prototype of tonight’s show, and I was blown away.
+Last week, the Planning Committee got to experience a VR prototype of tonight’s show, and I was blown away.
 Trudy said it made her question all reality!
 Oh, and congrats to Bernice, who’s leaving us for the Namdroling Monastery in southern India.
 We’ll miss you.

 Okay, enough from me.
 On with the show!